top of page

 • Undertaking demand forecasting activities in order to identify the current and likely future needs of the population for the relevant services.

 • Mapping and reviewing service provision in order to understand provider strengths and weaknesses, and identifying opportunities for improvement or change in providers.
+This will include prior monitoring information for existing contracts (unless it is a new service) - see Review section.

 Plan